orisai/github-workflows/docs/README.md

 - Set `on` run condition (or use our recommended defaults)
 - Good to go!

+### Choose the right version

+GitHub Actions do not support version constraints.
+Due to this we are locked to specific release or branch of a workflow.

+With Orisai we have 3 version constraint types to choose from:

+> `orisai/github-workflows/.github/actions/setup-php@v1`

+- `@v1.x` - use branch `v1.x`, always get the latest commit from branch
+- `@1.0.0` - use tag `1.0.0` (or newer), pointing to single commit in time
+- `@v1` - use tag `v1`, pointing to the same commit as latest tag (`x.y.z`, e.g. `1.2.3`) in the same major version

+In all examples is used the `@v1` variant as a preferred way for most users and to always get the latest stable release.

 ## Workflows

 ### Lock closed issues and PRs